rehierl/html-outliner-spec/issue-associations.md

 - `Element Node.heading`
 - `(node.parentSection == node.heading.parentSection)`

-Having this step as an explicit step inside the algorithm's specification turns it into a mandatory step unless it is explicitly declared to be optional.
-This step should probably be marked to be an optional step.

 **TODO** - What would be the use of a `Node.heading` property?
 Couldn't you always use `node.parentSection.heading` instead?

+Having this step as an explicit step inside the algorithm's specification turns it into a mandatory step unless it is explicitly declared to be optional.
+This step should probably be marked to be an optional one.

+NOTE - This property is in direct conflict with the definition of a heading for an element of sectioning content.
+In essence, there are two definitions for a heading of a sectioning content element: One refers to an outer heading element and the other to an inner heading element.

 <!-- ####################################################################### -->
 <h2 id="conclusion">Conclusion</h2>